This article was fact-checked by our editors and Christina Taylor, MBA, senior manager of tax operations for Credit Karma.

 You also can’t deduct expenses for moving services the government provided to you, or that were reimbursed by an allowance you didn’t include in your income.

 Members of a reserve component of the armed forces can be eligible for a travel expense deduction.
 To qualify for this deduction, the unreimbursed travel expenses must be related to your reservist duties that require you to travel more than 100 miles from home.

 You would report this by using either Form 2106, Employee Business Expenses, or Form 2106-EZ, Unreimbursed Employee Business Expenses.
-You also enter that amount on Form 1040, line 24, the portion of your expenses, up to the federal rate, included on Form 2106, line 10, or Form 2106-EZ, line 6.
+You may also need to enter that information elsewhere.

 Not only does your uniform allowance get excluded from your gross pay, you may also be able to write off some of the cost of some uniforms.
 If you have uniforms you can’t wear when off duty, the IRS allows you to deduct the costs of buying and maintaining those uniforms.
 But you’ll need to reduce the deduction by any nontaxable allowance or reimbursement you already got for the uniforms.

 Education expenses deduction